Ko Jum

 Ko Jum (เกาะจำ, also Koh Jum) or Ko Pu (เกาะปู) is a part of Nuea Khlong district in Krabi province, Thailand.
 Ko Jum consists of three villages: Ban Ko Pu, Ban Ting Rai, and Ban Ko Jum.
 Ko Jum is approximately 25 km south of Krabi town on the Andaman Sea.

+Geography

+The island is home to several beaches including Sunset Beach, Coconut Beach, and Long Beach.

+Tourism

+Accommodation on the island is mostly found in the central village of Ban Ting Rai.

+Transportation

+The island of Ko Jum lies south of Krabi town and north of Ko Lanta.
+It is accessible by ferry.